High-Banana/changeURL/README.md

 ## Installation

-1. Download the extension file from here:
+1. Click [this](https://github.com/High-Banana/changeURL/releases/tag/v1.0.0) link and download the extension file (Change-URL.zip).
+2. Extract the zip file.
-2. Open your browser and go the extension page.
+3. Open your browser and go the extension page.
-3. Enable developer mode and click on "Load unpacked" button.
+4. Enable developer mode and click on "Load unpacked" button.
-4. Select the extension's folder and confirm the installation.
+5. Select the extension's folder (Change-URL) and confirm the installation.

 > [!WARNING]
 > Note that this extension may not work properly on Mozilla Firefox.